-Turkey and Azerbaijan in 2013 that ultimately included travel to the Convention: (1) The Turkic American Alliance ("TAA"); (2) the Turkic American Federation of the Midwest ("TAFM"); (3) the Turkic American Federation of the Southeast ("TAFS"); (4) the Council of Turkic American Associations ("CTAA"); (5) the Turquoise Council of Americans and Eurasians ("TCAE"); (6) the West America Turkic Council ("WATC"); and (7) the Mid-Atlantic Federation of Turkic American Associations ("MAFTAA").
+the Council of Turkic American Associations ("CTAA"); (5) the Turquoise Council of Americans and Eurasians ("TCAE"); (6) the West America Turkic Council ("WATC"); and (7) the Mid-Atlantic Federation of Turkic American Associations ("MAFTAA").
 The seven organizations have no legal relationship to one another but are affiliated under the umbrella of TAA.
+248

-- 125. Five of the seven organizations filed disclosures with the Committee on Ethics in April and May 2013 as Primary Trip Sponsors for Members and staff to travel to Azerbaijan and Turkey.
-The same organizations filed post-trip disclosure forms.
+- Five of the seven organizations filed disclosures with the Committee on Ethics in April 125. and May 2013 as Primary Trip Sponsors for Members and staff to travel to Azerbaijan and Turkey.249 The same organizations filed post-trip disclosure forms.
 Two of the nonprofits participated in Azerbaijan and Turkey travel planning efforts, but were not disclosed as sponsoring congressional travel. - 126.
 While these five organizations held themselves out individually as the sole trip sponsor for congressional travelers, the OCE obtained evidence of significant misrepresentations on congressional travel approval and disclosure forms.
 The seven nonprofit organizations listed above actively coordinated outreach efforts under the direction of Kemal Oksuz through his interchangeable leadership of TCAE and AFAZ.
 In almost all cases, the five sponsoring organizations contributed no funding for the congressional travel in spite of false affirmations on the forms they submitted to the Committee on Ethics.